Home Alone 2: Lost In New York | 1992

-Once in New York, the ever-resourceful Kevin manages to stay at the Plaza Hotel, Fifth Avenue at 59th Street.
+Once in New York, the ever-resourceful Kevin somehow contrives to stay in luxury at the Plaza Hotel, Fifth Avenue at 59th Street.
 A regular fixture in New York-set movies, the Plaza is heavily featured in the original 1981 Arthur, as well as Hitchcock’s classic North By Northwest.

 But this is a John Hughes production, and if it can be shot in Chicago, it will be.
 So although there are some scenes indisputably filmed in the Big Apple (including Central Park, the Wollman Skating Rink and the Rockefeller Center), there’s quite a lot of Chicago too.

-The luxury suite, in which the family is reunited at the end of the film, is the Conrad Hilton Suite of the Chicago Hilton and Towers, 720 South Michigan Avenue, used also in The Fugitive and My Best Friend’s Wedding.
+The luxury suite, in which the family is reunited at the end of the film, is the Conrad Hilton Suite of the Chicago Hilton and Towers, 720 South Michigan Avenue at East Balbo Drive in the South Loop, which is also featured in The Fugitive and My Best Friend’s Wedding.